 PEOs often charge $150 to $200 per employee per month, whereas HRO companies usually cost less.
 Additionally, a PEO setup fee can cost thousands of dollars.
 However, with an HRO company, you’ll have more expensive insurance premiums, so the higher upfront costs of a PEO can sometimes mask lower overall costs.

 Both PEOs and HRO companies may charge a flat fee per employee per month for their services.
 Some PEOs might go another route and charge a percentage of the total amount you pay your employees each pay cycle.
 In this model, you may also pay administrative fees that vary by employee.

 A PEO will offer your company its exclusive, rigid set of insurance plans only.
 Although these plans are often among the best around, you cannot customize them.
-You also won't have a wide variety of plans to choose from, as you would with an HRO company.
-That said, the plan diversity of HRO companies doesn't include the substantial premium savings found with PEOs.
+You also won’t have many plans to choose from, as you would with an HRO company.
+That said, the plan diversity of HRO companies doesn’t include the substantial premium savings found with PEOs.

 So that you can more easily understand all of the considerations above, we’ve organized the key distinctions into a table for quick side-by-side comparison:

 |Setup||Co-employment arrangement and attendant joint-risk burden||Standard third-party services agreement and no risk management|

 |HR services offered||Fundamental services, though you can add more||Flexibility to choose as few or as many as you want|

 |Cost||May be higher upfront but occasionally less expensive overall||May be lower upfront but occasionally more expensive overall|